Border Patrol Agent

 I would see if you can contact a recruiting agent.
 They may be able to start the hiring process and have you wait to finish your degree (above al things - finish your degree!) to report to the academy.

-Asked by Andy coleman almost 11 years ago
+Asked by Broseph over 11 years ago